Infrastructure/Climate Change Risk Management

 Project Details:

-Morocco, given its geographical location, climate, and coastline, is highly vulnerable to climate change.
-The projected impacts by 2050 will significantly affect key productive sectors and infrastructures of the Moroccan economy.
 Morocco started its national adaptation planning process in 2015 and developed a detailed NAP roadmap.
-Achieved in 2021, the NAP was formulated to provide an overall medium- and long-term adaptation strategy.
-The NAP outlines key actions and corresponding strategic objectives and is finalized after several consultations with key stakeholders and formally endorsed by the Government.
+Achieved in 2021, the NAP serves as a comprehensive medium- and long-term adaptation strategy, incorporating key actions and strategic objectives.
+The formulation of the NAP involved extensive consultations with key stakeholders and received formal endorsement from the Government.

 The project aims to design a framework for systematic integration of adaptation needs into the country’s development planning building upon the existing foundation for climate change adaptation.
 The expected results are grouped around the three main outcomes and include: